đź“‚ How to Reopen Client Tasks (and What Happens to Uploaded Files)

 • Comments and other task history remain intact, but all attachments are cleared.

-3. The client receives a notification, sees your comment, and uploads the missing file(s) — without affecting any files already attached
+The client receives a notification, sees your comment, and uploads the missing file(s) — without affecting any files already attached.

 This keeps everything within the same task and preserves the full upload history.

-• For Open Text tasks, Client Hub automatically copies the original response into a comment before clearing the field, preserving the message while prompting the client for updated information.
+For Open Text tasks, Client Hub automatically copies the original response into a comment before clearing the field.
+This preserves the original message while prompting the client for updated information.

 đź’ˇ Best Practices